Understanding Data Encryption in QDS¶

 QDS provides encryption mechanisms to protect the data, as follows.

 Create a ticket with Qubole Support to enable encryption of results while fetching them from the object storage, though it might slow down the data retrieving process as QDS would not be caching the results onto cache.

-There is no option to disable Metastore caching and read-only Notebooks are always cached with encryption on.
+There is no option to disable Metastore caching.

 Encrypting Data on Amazon S3¶